meganmcgeee/pitch-list-mvp/README.md

 3. Navigate to directory pitch-list-mvp

+4. Activate virtual environment

-4. Run the command `python manage.py runserver` and navigate to http://127.0.0.1:8000/ in your web browser.
+5. Run the command `python manage.py runserver` and navigate to http://127.0.0.1:8000/ in your web browser.